zakuArbor/proxyAuth/doc/week01/Arslan_Log_Week1.md

 ## PAM Module SETUP

 ### GOALS
-* Install the UBUNTU on virtual machine
+* Install the UBUNTU on Virtual Machine
-* Install packages/tools that we be using e.g. ssh, git, gcc and others
+* Install packages/dependencies/tools that we be using e.g. ssh, git, gcc and others

 ### STEPS
 **Install SSH to login from your computer's terminal due to display size problem** `sudo apt update sudo apt` `install openssh-server`